dj505/PicoFX/README.md

     * If you're using this controller with IO2Key on Windows for StepF2/StepP1/StepPrime/StepPXX, underglow lighting will not work.
 Base StepMania or Project OutFox support lighting but extra manual configuration will need to be done, which I haven't had a chance to try yet.
 Linux users running StepMania or Project OutFox can use the kernel driver linked in [Flashing the Firmware](#flashing-the-firmware) for lighting support by editing Preferences.ini and editing the `LightsDriver` line to read `LightsDriver=PIUIO_Leds`.
 * Can I make this project USB C compatible somehow?
     * If you can find a Pico clone that uses USB C and is pin-compatible with the official Raspberry Pi Pico, you absolutely can.
 I can't provide official support for multiple boards though, otherwise this project would get really messy really fast.
+* Can I build one of these without a PCB?
+    * Absolutely!
+Check out the "3D Prints" folder for 3D printable cases and plates.
+Be prepared to do a lot of tedious wire management and soldering, though!
+You'll also need to figure out how to mount the test and service buttons on your own.

 ## Special Thanks
 Thanks to
 - therathatter & 48productions (firmware things)